|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed July 4, 1944

 Assigned to USS Yorktown(CV-10) to Bombing Squadron 1 (VB-1).
-No known nose art or nickname.
+No known nose art, nickname or squadron code.

-On July 4, 1944 took off from USS Yorktown CV-10 piloted by Ensign Owen M. Hintz roughly sixty-six miles off Chi Chi Jima on a dive bombing mission against Chi Chi Jima Harbor.
-Over the target, hit by anti-aircraft fire and crashed.
-Woellhof bailed out and survived.
+On July 4, 1944 took off from USS Yorktown CV-10 piloted by Ensign Owen M. Hintz with gunner AR2C Lloyd R. Woellhof roughly sixty-six miles off Chi Chi Jima on a dive bombing mission against Chi Chi Jima Harbor.
+Over the target, this Helldiver was hit by anti-aircraft fire.
+Gunner Woellhof managed to bail out and landed safely.
+Pilot Hintz went down with the aircraft.
+When this aircraft failed to return it was officially declared Missing In Action (MIA).

 Fates of the Crew